-For the prior year an interim dividend of 1.0 cent per share fully franked was paid on 24 March 2011 and a final dividend of 3.0 cents per share fully franked was paid on 29 September 2011.
+For the prior year, an interim dividend of 1 cent per share fully franked was paid on 21 March 2012.
+A final dividend of 3 cents per share fully franked in addition to a special dividend of 5 cents fully franked was paid on 28 September 2012.